bluemonkmn/lpl-outline/README.md

 > Tip: The breadcrumbs bar is particularly useful in tracking (displaying) your current location within the file too.

+## Requirements

+ This extension relies on the Infor LPL Language Server extension already being installed because that declares the busclass file type.

 ## Extension Settings

 * `lpl-outline.detail`